vertica/VerticaPy/docs/source/user_guide_data_preparation.rst

           18 mins
           ^^^^^^^^

-          Address missing data effectively through
+          Address missing data through
-          imputation and enhance the completeness
+          imputation and imporve the completeness
           of your dataset.

     .. grid-item::